junaidshaikh04/devops-learning/README.md

 # devops-learning
-this is my first repository
+this is my first repository.
+author - Junaid shaikh